- BA, University of Delhi, 1971

 - PhD, Pennsylvania State University, 1980

-Anuradha Dingwaney Needham is author of Using the Master’s Tools: Resistance and the Literature of the African and South Asian Diasporas (2000).
+Anuradha Dingwaney Needham is author of New Indian Cinema in Postcolonial India: The Cultural Work of Shyam Benegal’s Films (2013) and Using the Master’s Tools: Resistance and the Literature of the African and South Asian Diasporas (2000).
 She is editor, with Carol Maier, of Between Languages and Cultures: Translation and Cross-cultural Texts (1996) and more recently, with Rajeswari Sunder Rajan, of The Crisis of Secularism in India (2007).
 She has published on Anglophone literatures of the “Third World,” including the work of writers like Salman Rushdie and Arundhati Roy, on cross-cultural and interdisciplinary pedagogies, and on Feminist theory and practice.
-During her year of Research Leave in 2010-2011, she was completing a monograph on a filmmaker associated with New (Parallel or Art) Cinema in India entitled New Indian Cinema in Post-Independence India: The Cultural Work of Shyam Benegal’s Films, to be published by Routledge, UK; this monograph is part of the series Intersections: Colonial and Postcolonial Histories, edited by Gyanendra Pandey.

 Anuradha Dingwaney Needham Receives FellowshipFebruary 21, 2017